About SBEWhat is the State Board of Elections?

 The State Administrative Board of Election Laws was created in 1969 to ensure compliance with the requirements of Maryland and federal election laws by all persons involved in the election process.
 Thirty years later, under its new name of State Board of Elections (SBE) it continues its mission in collaboration with the County Boards of Election.

 The State Board of Elections is made up of five members who serve four-year terms and represent both principal political parties — three of the majority and two of the minority party.
 The members are appointed by the Governor, with the advice and consent of the Senate of Maryland.

 These bylaws, adopted by the members of the Maryland State Board of Elections, provide the rules of governance for the board during the conduct of all duties assigned under State and federal laws and regulations.
 Further, these bylaws set a standard of personal conduct for members of the board requiring them to conduct themselves in accordance with high ethical standards in order to ensure the public that members are independent of partisan pressures and conflicting interests.

 Should you need to get in touch with the State Board of Elections, visit our contact page.
-To find one person in particular at the State Board, use our staff directory.
-If you're planning on coming to our office, follow those directions.
+Please make an appointment before visitng the State Board of Elections.
+Office location by directions here.

 Alternatively, you may want to contact your county election office which address, phone and fax numbers, website and e-mail address you will find on this separate County Boards of Election page.